matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 The following information is stored in a user entity:

-- `login`: he user's login handle.
+- `login`: the user's login handle.
 - `password'`: a hash of the user's password.
 - `alias`: the user's alias if any.
 This value is displayed instead of the login handle when addressing the user in the UI.
 - `email`: the user's email address.